 "There's nothing, nothing so rigid as a system," she said.
 "And there's no system that wants to change.
 It's very important that designers remain autonomous."

-Lonny van Ryswyk of Atelier NL agreed, saying designers needed to "start really small" to address issues such as climate change, since industry wants to retain the status quo.
+Lonny van Ryswyck of Atelier NL agreed, saying designers needed to "start really small" to address issues such as climate change, since industry wants to retain the status quo.

 "Systems are very rigid," she said, explaining how the global glass industry uses just one type of sand, which is running out and which is being illegally mined from riverbeds and beaches around the world, causing environmental damage.